zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Christina: Maybe they’re looking for people trying to sneak into this country without permission.

-Harry: Or they could be looking for people trying t o import exotic species without permission.
+Harry: Or they could be looking for people trying to import exotic species without permission.

 Christina: What kinds of exotic species?